stanreee/sign-language-learning/src/backend/gather/README.md

 ### This folder contains python scripts to gather landmark data manually through your webcam

+# IMPORTANT: Before doing any training or data collection, make sure to *pull* from Rev1_app branch, this will help prevent any potential merge conflicts

 ## How to use

 Open command line, navigate to the ```gather``` folder, then run ```python3 main.py```.